-- Goal 17.
-Create a continuous non-motorized transportation system that connects neighborhoods and integrates on- and off-road facilities. - Policy T-69 Where future bicycle and/or pedestrian facilities are planned in corridors in which future Kitsap County roadway improvement projects (both new construction and rehabilitation projects) are planned, include the bicycle/pedestrian facilities as part of the roadway project. - Policy T-70 Coordinate with WSDOT, Kitsap Transit and WSF to encourage adequate bicycle parking at all ferry terminals, park-and-ride lots, and public facilities. - Policy T-71 Preserve public access to public shoreline areas that are under jurisdiction of government entities. - Goal 18.
+Goal 17.
+Create a continuous non-motorized transportation system that connects neighborhoods and integrates on- and off-road facilities.

+- Policy T-69 Where future bicycle and/or pedestrian facilities are planned in corridors in which future Kitsap County roadway improvement projects (both new construction and rehabilitation projects) are planned, include the bicycle/pedestrian facilities as part of the roadway project. - Policy T-70 Coordinate with WSDOT, Kitsap Transit and WSF to encourage adequate bicycle parking at all ferry terminals, park-and-ride lots, and public facilities. - Policy T-71 Preserve public access to public shoreline areas that are under jurisdiction of government entities. - Goal 18.
 Develop a system of non-motorized transportation facilities that are constructed primarily within the right-of-way of existing and proposed public streets or roads and that provide safe transportation between a variety of regional, inter-community and local county destinations for bicyclists and pedestrians. - Policy T-72 Designate a system of pedestrian/bicycle facilities and include at a minimum a network composed of: - Regional facilities that provide principal bicycle connections to regionally significant destinations such as large existing communities, major transportation facilities or significant commercial/employment districts. - Sub-regional facilities that provide supplementary pedestrian/bicycle connections to regionally significant destinations identified above or to significant sub-regional destinations such as smaller existing communities, secondary commercial/employment districts or state parks. - Local facilities that provide connections between locally significant destinations such as residential neighborhoods, community facilities, schools, parks and the overall "trunk" network of bicycle facilities. - Policy T-73 Assign top priority to the implementation of bicycle facilities and/or pedestrian facilities designated in the Kitsap County Bicycle Facilities Plan. - Policy T-74 Develop criteria, standards and procedures that allow the designated Bicycle Facilities Plan to expand to include future facilities that link to facilities designated on the Kitsap County Bicycle Facilities Plan.

-- Policy T-75 Implement the Mosquito Fleet Trail Master Plan.
-All improvements in the Bicycle Facilities Plan that overlap with the Mosquito Fleet Trail Plan are considered high priority projects. - Policy T-76 Support continued development of non-motorized connections to establish commuter routes from residential areas to major employment and business centers, and interconnect urban areas and communities such as Silverdale with Bremerton, Kingston with Indianola; and Port Orchard with Belfair.
+- Policy T-75 Implement the Mosquito Fleet Trail Plan and North Kitsap String of Pearls Trails Plan to guide development of non-motorized facilities in their areas of concentration. - Policy T-76 Support continued development of non-motorized connections to establish commuter routes from residential areas to major employment and business centers, and interconnect urban areas and communities such as Silverdale with Bremerton, Kingston with Indianola; and Port Orchard with Belfair.